 What We Can Do For You

-All our therapists are fully trained and qualified in their specialism and accredited with a relevant governing body.
-Several of our therapists are registered with BUPA, AXA and most insurance companies, just check with us before you seek authorisation from your provider to commence therapy.
+All our therapists are fully trained and qualified in their specialism and accredited by a relevant governing body.
+Several of our therapists are registered with BUPA, AXA, and most insurance companies, just check with us before you seek authorisation from your provider to commence therapy.

 Cognitive Behaviour Therapy

 Cognitive Behaviour Therapy (CBT) is an approach that helps people to develop skills to overcome their problems.
 It is useful in helping people with phobias, anxiety problems, depression, trauma, eating disorders, habit disorders and many others.